 For ordered corrective actions, a statement: “The California Air Resources Board has determined that your vehicle (has or may have) an identified issue that violates (California or California and Federal) standards and regulations and requires corrective action.”

-For voluntary and influenced corrective actions, a statement: “Your vehicle (has or may have) an identified issue that requires corrective action,” if applicable as determined by the Executive Officer.
+For voluntary and influenced corrective actions, a statement: “Your vehicle (has or may have) an identified issue that requires corrective action,” as applicable.

 A statement that the nonconformity of any such vehicles will be remedied at the expense of the manufacturer.